kriswep/wetainment/src/pages/articles/2018-01-Playground-Better-Graphiql/index.md

 ---
-title: "GraphQL Playground - The Better GraphiQL?"
+title: 'GraphQL Playground - The Better GraphiQL?'
-date: "2018-01-15T12:00:00.000Z"
+date: '2018-01-15T12:00:00.000Z'
 layout: post
-path: "/playground-better-graphiql/"
+path: '/playground-better-graphiql/'
-category: "GraphQL"
+category: 'GraphQL'
-description: "GraphQL Playground expands on the idea of GraphiQL, adding some nice features to provide an even better development experience for the GraphQL world."
+description: 'GraphQL Playground expands on the idea of GraphiQL, adding some nice features to provide an even better development experience for the GraphQL world.'
-author: "@kriswep"
+author: '@kriswep'
-readNext: "/articles/2018-02-Revealing-Prisma-GraphQL-Magic/"
+readNext: '/articles/2018-02-Revealing-Prisma-GraphQL-Magic/'
 issueNumber: 15
 ---